BitcoinChatt/BitcoinChatt.github.io/content/new-to-bitcoin/table-of-contents/index.md

 ## [**Glossary of Terms**](/new-to-bitcoin/glossary)

-HODL?
-Timechain?
-Noncustodial wallets?
-Learn what these and many other terms mean here.
+"HODL"?
+"Timechain"?
+"Noncustodial wallets"?
+Learn what these and many other terms mean here\.

 <br>